learnphp/SOLID-Principles-PHP/README.md

 # 🛠️ PHP SOLID Mini Project with Custom Routing

-A lightweight PHP project following the **SOLID principles** with PSR-4 autoloading and a basic routing system.
-This repository features a simple routing system added to your PHP SOLID mini project — similar to micro-frameworks like Slim or Laravel, but without using any full-stack framework.
+A lightweight PHP project following the **[SOLID](https://en.wikipedia.org/wiki/SOLID) principles** with PSR-4 autoloading and a basic routing system - similar to micro-frameworks like Slim or Laravel, but without using any full-stack framework.

 ---
 ## 🚀 Features